vasilakisfil/Introspected-REST/README.md

 in a much simpler way than conventional REST.
-As part of this manifesto we will also present the **concept of MicroTypes**, small reusable modules that compose a Media Type and facilitate the evolvability and extensability of our new model.
+As part of this manifesto we will also present the **concept of MicroTypes**, small reusable modules that compose a Media Type and facilitate the evolvability and extensibility of our new model.

-For the implemtation of our new model in HTTP, we will have to go back in time, dig deep in existing RFCs and uncover forgotten concepts, like reactive content negotiation and Media Type parameters, in order to bend the existing Internet infrastructure which has been mostly influenced by REST.
+For the implemetation of our new model in HTTP, we will have to go back in time, dig deep in existing RFCs and uncover forgotten concepts, like reactive content negotiation and Media Type parameters, in order to bend the existing Internet infrastructure which has been mostly influenced by REST.